jhumphry/Ascon_SPARK/README.md

 be passed to the routines.

 Packages `Ascon128v11` and `Ascon128av11` are instantiations of the generic package with the parameters recommended in version 1.1 of the specification.
+Packages `Ascon128v12` and `Ascon128av12` are instantiations of the generic package with the parameters recommended in version 1.2 of the specification.

 `Ascon_Definitions` defines some constrained types used in the generic formal parameters and `Ascon.Load_Store` contains functions that convert between standard word sizes and `Storage_Array`